zpoint/CPython-Internals/BasicObject/list/list.md

 				PyList_New, 1, numfree: 1
 				PyList_New, 1, numfree: 1
 				PyList_New, 0, numfree: 7
-				#we can see that cpython virtual machine use list object internally, it will interfer out test result
+				#we can see that cpython virtual machine use list object internally, it will interfere with out test result
 				a = [[] for i in range(10)]
 				print(id(a)) # oops, it's the list we just del 4481833160